-The best deal during the workshop season, from June through October, is a private room in a shared house, usually with a shared bath, for $315/week/person.
+The best deal during the workshop season, from June through October, is a private room in a shared house, usually with a shared bath, for $340 plus tax/week/person.
 These rooms are in private houses whose owners rent only to our workshop participants.
 All are clean, attractive, friendly situations between five and ten miles from the school.
 You can reserve a room when you register for your workshop or you may contact us later.
 Rooms are available on a first-come, first-served basis.

 Also, we can refer you to private apartments, cottages, motels, bed and breakfasts, and campsites.
 They are plentiful throughout the mid-coast area.
 However, we suggest you book your housing without delay, as this is a popular vacation area.
 We are always available to help you find what you need.